PrestaShop/prestashop-specs/content/1.7/back-office/catalog/attributes-and-features/features/add-edit-feature.md

  - Save: The feature is added and a success message is displayed on the listing: "Successful creation."

-When creating new feature shows a box of options that are:

  - Shops (allows to select which shop the feature will be created for, or all)
  - Option to checkmark certain shop or select all